 Throughout that time, Common Craft videos have had a consistent look and feel which has become known as "Common Craft Style" and has inspired educators and video producers all over the world.
 Here are some of the basics:

 Today, our goal is to help promote the use of "Common Craft Style" as a simple and effective way for professionals to create animated explainer videos.

 This course is packed with know-how and resources (like script writing templates and visuals) that make DIY video production easier than ever.
 And it's all based on over a decade of experience.

-Here's a simple question to consider: are you ready to shake up how you think about communicating and try something new?
+Here's a simple question to consider: Are you ready to shake up your lessons and presentations and try something new?

 This course is for people who are ready to solve problems.
 Now more than ever, clear communication matters.
 Long articles and policy documents are easy to ignore.
 You can do better.
 Animated explainer videos are a resource that accomplishes a few powerful goals:

-Efficient Communication - Short explainer videos can pack a more effective punch that text or a presentation.
+Efficient Communication - Short explainer videos can pack a more effective punch than text or slide presentations.

 Attractive Presentation - Common Craft Style videos offer an attractive and professional resource that people find interesting and remarkable.